2.6 PFAS Releases to the Environment

 Surface treatment of textiles, leather, carpet, and furniture upholstery with PFAS to make them stain, oil, and water repellent occurs both before (that is, at the factory) and after consumer acquisition for ongoing stain, oil, and water repellency (Prevedouros et al. 2006; Ahrens 2011; Herzke, Olsson, and Posner 2012).
 Aftermarket PFAS-containing stain-repellent products for carpets allow consumers to treat carpets and textiles at home (Renner 2001; Hekster, Laane, and De Voogt 2003).
 Losses to the environment can be related to dry cleaning and laundering activities (Poulsen et al. 2005; 3M Company 2000).

-It should be noted that many treated home textiles and carpets are now manufactured with alternatives to long-chain PFAS; however, these products can have a long useful life, making it possible that items previously treated with long-chain PFAS are still in use (Brooke et al. 2004).
+It should be noted that many treated home textiles and carpets are now manufactured with alternatives to long-chain PFAS; however, these products can have a long useful life, making it possible that items previously treated with long-chain PFAS are still in use (Brooke and Nwaogu 2004).
 A 2009 study of over 100 consumer products conducted by the USEPA and Arcadis indicated that pretreated carpet, treated upholstery and textiles, as well as other floor treatments, are likely the largest source of PFAS receptor exposure in American homes (Guo et al. 2009).

 Other studies have since shown nonpolymeric PFAS in leather samples and outdoor textiles to impart water, oil and stain resistance; applications include protective clothing, outerwear, footwear, umbrellas, tents, and sails (OECD 2013; Walters and Santillo 2006; Kotthoff et al. 2015).
 Durable water repellent (DWR) is a fabric surface finish that creates a protective barrier.
-It is typically added at the factory, but is also available to consumers for apparel maintenance (Brooke et al. 2004).
+It is typically added at the factory, but is also available to consumers for apparel maintenance (Brooke and Nwaogu 2004).
 The finishes/treatments are applied to materials in mills/tanneries and as aftermarket applications by professionals or do-it-yourself consumers as aqueous dispersions.
 In some aftermarket applications, they are applied as solutions in hydrocarbon-based or halogenated solvents (OECD 2013).

 2.6.1.8 Other Potential Commercial or Domestic Sources of PFAS Releases to the Environment

 There is the potential for everyday uses of PFAS to result in relatively smaller releases of PFAS to the environment.
 Of note, these may include, but are not limited to leaching from materials to media (for example, well construction and plumbing materials), discharges to on-site wastewater disposal systems from use of household products and cosmetics, discharges from car washing and waxing, and use of ski waxes (professional ski wax technicians may have significant inhalation exposures to PFAS (Nilsson et al. 2013).
-Snowmelt and surface waters (Kwok et al. 2013), as well as snow, soil, and groundwater (Carlson and Tupper), near ski areas may have measurable PFAS impacts.
+Snowmelt and surface waters (Kwok et al. 2013), as well as snow, soil, and groundwater (Carlson and Tupper 2020), near ski areas may have measurable PFAS impacts.

 2.6.2 Class B Fluorine-Containing Firefighting Foams

 Some Class B firefighting foams designed for extinguishing flammable liquid hydrocarbon fires and vapor suppression may contain fluorine.
-These foams can be a major source of local PFAS release to the environment, with the CSM included in Figure 2-19.
+These foams can be a major source of local PFAS release to the environment, with the CSM included in Figure 2-21.

-Figure 2-19.
+Figure 2-21.
 CSM for fire training areas.

 Source: Adapted from figure by L. Trozzolo, TRC, used with permission.